Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/ai_function.md

 # AI Function
 This package allows time-delayed functions to be called by enqueuing the functions in the AI queue of the NPC in question.
-This can be very useful for e.g. cutscenes.
+This can be very useful e.g. cutscenes.

 ## Dependencies